Killing of Alon Shamriz, Yotam Haim, and Samer Talalka

-Cloth that the three hostages wrote on in Hebrew using spices: "Rescue 3 abductees"; displayed as part of the "Through Their Eyes" exhibition in Kfar Aza.

 On 15 December 2023, three Israeli hostages were killed by the Israel Defense Forces (IDF) during the Battle of Shuja'iyya in the Gaza Strip.
 The men had emerged from a building and were approaching a group of IDF soldiers when they were shot dead, in spite of the fact that they were shirtless and visibly unarmed while waving a makeshift white flag and calling out for help in Hebrew.

 The incident provoked widespread domestic and international criticism of the IDF and of the Israeli government's attempts to resolve the hostage crisis through war.
 It also led to increased condemnation from abroad of the Israeli invasion of the Gaza Strip.
-The IDF acknowledged that the three hostages, who were kidnapped by Hamas during the 7 October attacks, had been killed after they were "mistakenly identified as a threat," prompting renewed protests in Israel against the incumbent Netanyahu-led government.
+The IDF acknowledged that the three hostages, who were kidnapped by Hamas during the 7 October attacks, had been killed after they were "mistakenly identified as a threat", prompting renewed protests in Israel against the incumbent Netanyahu-led government.

 The killing of the hostages in Shuja'iyya marks one of many Israeli friendly fire incidents since the beginning of the Gaza war.

 Overview

 Involved parties

-The three hostages killed by the IDF were identified as Yotam Haim (age 28), Alon Shamriz (age 26) and Samer Talalka (age 24); Haim and Shamriz were kidnapped from the Kfar Aza kibbutz, and Talalka was kidnapped from the Nir Am kibbutz.
+The three hostages killed by the IDF were identified as Yotam Haim (Hebrew: יותם חיים; age 28), Alon Shamriz (Hebrew: אלון שמריז; age 26), and Samer Talalka (Hebrew: סאמר טלאלקה; سامر تلالكا; age 24).
+Haim and Shamriz were kidnapped from the Kfar Aza kibbutz, and Talalka was kidnapped from the Nir Am kibbutz.
 All three men had been kidnapped during the October 7 attacks.
 Haim was a drummer for a heavy metal band, Shamriz was a computer engineering student at Sapir College.
 Talalka had been working in the kibbutz hatchery and was from the Bedouin town of Hura.

 After the deaths of the three hostages, a GoPro camera from a deceased military dog was discovered to have recorded their voices several days earlier.
 The dog was involved with a military exchange between Israel and Hamas, near to where they were held although it was undisclosed what they were recorded speaking about.
 It has been inferred that the militants holding them were killed in the fighting and allowed the men to escape.